Alliekj/credit-risk-classification/README.md

 # Credit Risk Classification

-This project involves building a machine learning model to predict the likelihood of a loan being high-risk or healthy based on various financial factors.
-The primary objective is to help financial institutions assess credit risk more effectively and make informed lending decisions.
+This is a machine learning model to predict the credit risk of a loan based on the borrower's financial data.
+The objective is to help financial institutions assess credit risk more effectively and make informed lending decisions.

 ## Overview of the Analysis